TuDo1403/Cafeteria-Management-Software/README.md

-# Cafeteria Management Software

 > ## Introduction

-Nowadays, people seem to be more under a lot of pressure from work and life, so they often go to quiet places like coffee shop to relax.
+Nowadays, people seem to be more under a lot of pressure from work and life, so they often go to quiet places like a coffee shop to relax.
 That is the reason why many coffee shops are open.
 And to help manage the coffee more effectively, our software was born

 > ## Features

 ##### 1. Drink management
 - Displays information as well as the price and composition of drinks.
-- Update new drinks with new recipes easylly.
+- Update new drinks with new recipes easily.
 - Delete or edit the information of drinks and cakes
 ##### 2. Oder
 - Order drinks and cakes for requiring.